marcschulder/BibTexNanny/README.md

 The following fixes and changes should be made to _biblib_:

 - [x] Add BibDesk-compatibility mode for BibTex output
 - [ ] Fix issues with loading bad month information
 	- _Can't replicate anymore, not sure what changed._
 - [ ] Add ability to handle duplicate keys
+- [ ] Prevent BibTex Parser from dropping metadata and comment lines
+	- [x] BibTexNanny internal work-around

 # BibTex file consistency checker